january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 ![findings_by_resource](https://github.com/january1073/training/blob/main/google/google_cloud_cybersecurity/capstone/2_findings_resource.png)

-This report details the response and remediation actions taken, as well as recommendations to mitigate similar risks in the future.

 ### Remediation

 I remediated all major threats, i.e. findings with high and medium severity.
 Afterwards, the SCC displayed the following findings: